-- For partition stalls, all accessories are surface mounted and through-bolted to same accessories on opposite side of partition. - Continue the corresponding restroom theme along back wall of the Toilet / Urinal Nodes. - Provide a 10" deep x 24" wide ledge for belongings on the back wall of toilet/ urinal stalls.
+- There should be no sight-line into the stalls from the corridor. - Surface mount and through-bolt all accessories on one side of a partition to the same accessories on the opposite side of the partition. - Continue the corresponding restroom theme along back wall of the Toilet / Urinal Nodes. - Provide a 10" deep x 24" wide ledge for belongings on the back wall of toilet/ urinal stalls.
 Adjust shelf height at ADA fixtures locations. - Urinals to be separated with wall hung divider partitions.